Jeff Decker – President President, Decker Consulting & Investigations, Inc.

-Daniel graduated from the University of Illinois at Urbana-Champaign with a degree in Agribusiness Markets & Management and Agricultural Safety & Health.
-Daniel is involved in GEAPS, Champaign County Farm Bureau Young Ag Leaders, alumni FFA, and the Grain & Feed Association of Illinois.
+Daniel has a degree in Agribusiness Markets & Management and Agricultural Safety & Health.
+Daniel is involved in GEAPS, Champaign County Farm Bureau Young Ag Leaders, Alumni FFA, and the Grain & Feed Association of Illinois.
 He actively seeks training opportunities for his employees and has been instrumental in lending in-kind support to GHSC both as a trainer and fabricator of training props.

 Brian Grimm – Treasurer Corporate Safety Director, Bartlett Grain Company